Applications for the Spring & Summer semesters will open on February 15th, 2019.

 Work-integrated learning combines classroom learning and hands-on learning in a workplace.
-The Student Work-Integrated Learning program helps post-secondary students in science, technology, engineering, math (STEM) and business programs get work experience they need to prepare for jobs in these high-demand fields
+The Student Work Placement program helps post-secondary students in science, technology, engineering, math (STEM) and business programs get work experience they need to prepare for jobs in these high-demand fields

 Purpose of program